Trasselfrisyr/tlc-strummer/README.md

 Select "Teensy MIDI" as MIDI input in synth software if necessary.

 Press and hold chord buttons and strum with a finger over the touch pads to play.

+Upgrade to built in audio!

+For additional built in audio output, you can use a Teensy 3.2 and the t32-strummer.ino sketch.
+It will output a Karplus-Strong algorithm generated plucked string sound on the Teensy 3.2 DAC pin (A14).
+Surprisingly authentic sounding to an autoharp :)

+Connect the Teensy 3.2 DAC output to an amplifier via a 10uF capacitor to filter out DC component (positive pin to A14 pin, negative pin to amplifier positive input, teensy gnd to amplifier negative input).
+If you are using an amp module with built in input capacitor, you could leave it out.

+Note that the DAC output pin is not in itself capable of driving speakers or headphones.